nashbio/policies/source/sections/07-systems_access_policy.md

 1. Employees may not download ePHI to any workstations used to connect to production systems.
 2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
-   * All production access to systems is performed using SSL and Oauth2 authentication and where appropriate through a bastion/jump host accessed through a VPN.
-Direct access to production systems is disallowed by NashBio's VPN configuration.
+   * All production access to systems is performed using SSL and Oauth2 authentication and where appropriate through a bastion/jump host accessed through SSL.
-   * On production Linux bastions, all file transfer services are disabled including file-transfer functionality of SSH services (SCP/SFTP).

 ## 7.14 DaaS Customer Access to Systems